 - Your expander must be turned with a “key”.
 How often you turn the expander will depend on the instructions you receive from Dr. Rogers and Dr. Andrews.
 Follow them carefully.

 - A noticeable effect of the divider is that the front teeth begin to separate.
 This is a sign that the expander is working properly.
-The space will begin to close naturally when turning has stopped, but the bone segments stay in place.
+The space will begin to close naturally when turning has stopped, but the bone segments will stay in place.

 - Food will get caught around the expander so all patients are encouraged to use a WaterPik or similar device.
 All patients must use fluoride, and we ask that sweets and soft drinks be eliminated because of the hard to clean area.

 - After the expansion screw has been turned the proper amount, the patient will continue to wear the expander for several months.
-This allows the mouth to stabilize and insures that the widening will not relapse.
+This allows the mouth to stabilize and ensures that the widening will not relapse.